 Favorite quote from the author:

-Oren Klaff had to make quite the journey to arrive at the insights he presents in this book.
+Oren Klaff had to make quite the journey to arrive at the insights he presents in Pitch Anything.
 After devouring every book on marketing, blog post and online training he could find, even taking on a position as an analyst with a billionaire, and still not having found what he was looking for, he eventually discovered neuroeconomics.

 This branch of psychology and science is entirely dedicated to studying how the human brain makes economic decisions and it provided him with the material he needed to well…pitch anything.